renalreg/radar-client/README.md

 * `build` - build the client in the `dist` folder.
 * `lint` - lint the source code with [ESLint](http://eslint.org/).
 * `test` - run the tests with [Karma](https://karma-runner.github.io/).
-* `sauce-labs` - run the tests on supported browsers using [Sauce Labs](https://saucelabs.com/).
+* `sauce-labs` - run the tests on all supported browsers using [Sauce Labs](https://saucelabs.com/).

 ## Develop

 Run the development server with the `npm start` command.
-This will start a development server listening on `localhost` on port `8080`.
+This will start a development server listening on `http://localhost:8080/`.
 If you using a VM you might want to listen on all interfaces with the `--host 0.0.0.0` argument.
 You can pass extra arguments to `npm start` using the `--` separator.
 For example `npm start -- --host 0.0.0.0`.

-ESLint and the tests are automatically run by [Travis CI](https://travis-ci.org/).
+The code is automatically linted and tested by [Travis CI](https://travis-ci.org/).
 Lint errors or test failures will prevent a package being built with `./build.sh`.

 ### Lint